rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

      ```

-### Why This Matters for Your PhD Profile
+### Why This Matters for the PhD Profile
-This project demonstrates your ability to:
+This project demonstrates the ability to:
-- Work with real-world ECG data (MIT-BIH database), aligning with your interest in Biomedical Signal Processing.
+- Work with real-world ECG data (MIT-BIH database), aligning with the interest in Biomedical Signal Processing.
 - Implement advanced machine learning techniques like Knowledge Distillation, showing technical expertise.
 - Debug and resolve complex errors, a critical skill for PhD research.
 - Present a professional, well-documented project on GitHub, which will impress PhD admissions committees.

 To maximize impact:
-- Link the GitHub repository in your PhD Statement of Purpose and LinkedIn profile.
+- Link the GitHub repository in the PhD Statement of Purpose and LinkedIn profile.
-- Mention in your application how this project aligns with your goal of developing efficient ECG analysis models for wearables.
+- Mention in the application how this project aligns with the goal of developing efficient ECG analysis models for wearables.
 - Consider extending the project (e.g., multi-class classification or deployment on edge devices) as future work to discuss in interviews.

 If you encounter any errors while running these steps, share the full error message, and I’ll provide a detailed fix.
-You’re on track to create a strong project for your PhD applications!
+You’re on track to create a strong project for the PhD applications!